-These modules will provide you with language training ranging from beginners to more advanced levels.
+The Language Centre offers modern language modules which will provide you with language training ranging from beginners to more advanced levels.
 This may be useful for your masters course or a future PhD, and also in seeking employment in professions based overseas or with an international presence in the UK.
-In 2016–17, it is expected that the following language modules will be offered at various levels:

-In addition, students will have the opportunity to participate in modules in Classical Greek and Latin (30-credit, year-long) offered by the Department of Classics: please consult Dr Lynn Fotheringham (Classics) if you are interested.
+In addition, students will have the opportunity to participate in modules in Classical Greek and Latin offered by the Department of Classics: please consult Dr Lynn Fotheringham (Classics) if you are interested.

 Modules are not currently available via distance learning.